Our New Headquarters

 The new headquarters features room for up to 6 EMS vehicles, dedicated sleeping quarters, code compliant decontamination and storage areas, and a state of the art meeting and classroom facility that has already been used by more than 20 Summit organizations for meetings and classes.
 The new HQ has since been approved by the State Department of Health as an EMT traning facility.

 The Summit Volunteer First Aid Squad receives no tax dollars from the City of Summit and does not bill for ambulance service.
 We raise all of our operating and capital funds through our annual fund drive and capital campaign.

 Our new building provides our volunteers with the resources to provide the very best in emergency medical care to our neighbors, but our need for ongoing funding remains critical.
 Our annual budget includes the cost of all of the medical supplies that we use, maintenance of our ambulances, and ongoing operations of the building.
 In addition, we must replace the ambulances on a regular rotating basis.
 A new ambulance costs more than $190,000.

-In order to meet these expenses, and still provide free care to the residents of Summit we must raise at leats $175,000 each year.
-Your generous donation to our annual fund or our capital fund will help us to provide these essential services for many years to come.
+In order to meet these expenses, and still provide free care to the residents of Summit we must raise about $300,000 each year.
+Your generous donation to our annual fund or our Buy-a-Brick campaign will help us to provide these essential services for many years to come.